andrewrgoss/andrewrgoss.com/content/resources.md

 Discover and share cool data, connect with interesting people, and work together to solve problems faster.
 Users can find and use a vast array of high-quality open data.<br>
 <a href="https://data.world" target="_blank">data.world</a>

+#### Gapminder
+Gapminder fights devastating misconceptions and promotes a fact-based worldview everyone can understand.
+Many of their datasets around how the world lives have been many publicly available for download.<br>
+<a href="https://www.gapminder.org/data" target="_blank">www.gapminder.org/data</a>

 #### Google Dataset Search
 Free tool for searching over 25 million publicly available datasets.
 The search tool includes filters to limit results based on their license (free or paid), format (csv, images, etc), and update time.
 The results also include descriptions of the dataset’s contents as well as author citations.<br>
 <a href="https://datasetsearch.research.google.com" target="_blank">datasetsearch.research.google.com</a>